The Citation CJ2+ (PLUS) Private Jet, Private Aircraft Charter is who we are!

-The CITATION CJ2+ (PLUS) PRIVATE JET, for Charter Flight Service never seen before!
+The Citation CJ2+ (PLUS) Private Aircraft, for Charter Flight Service never seen before!

-The CITATION CJ2+ (PLUS) PRIVATE JET, for Charter can be Made with One Call!
+The Citation CJ2+ (PLUS) Private Airplane, for Charter can be Made with One Call!
 Flight Charter is Great way to travel!

-The CITATION CJ2+ (PLUS) PRIVATE JET, Charter Rates!
+The Citation CJ2+ (PLUS) Private Plane, Charter Rates!
 Private Jet Charter, Instant Quote.

-The CITATION CJ2+ (PLUS) PRIVATE JET, charter can be done Through us.
+The Citation CJ2+ (PLUS) Private Aircraft, charter can be done Through us.
 Private Jet Charter is who we are and what we do.

-The CITATION CJ2+ (PLUS) PRIVATE JET, Charter is Who We Are and What We Do!
+The Citation CJ2+ (PLUS) Private Plane, Charter is Who We Are and What We Do!
 Aircraft Charter Services, so Please Give It a Try.

-The CJ2+ is the fifth generation of the popular Citation Jet series, a class of private jets designed to be both economical and high-performing.
+The Citation CJ2+ (PLUS) Private Jet is the fifth generation of the popular Citation Jet series, a class of private jets designed to be both economical and high-performing.
 Business travelers like the idea of a private jet that performs economically without sacrificing performance or reliability.
 It has one of the biggest cabins in the light jet category.

-The jets of the Citation series bypass many of the complexities of their competitors, and increase performance and economy by using some of the most economic engines available.
+The Citation CJ2+ (PLUS) Private Jet of the Citation series bypass many of the complexities of their competitors, and increase performance and economy by using some of the most economic engines available.
 This aircraft can seat up to 6-7 passengers comfortably.